 Sarewitz argues that our modern glories of technology did not come from the “free play of free intellects” but from technology paving the way for science and making scientists solve problems for the Department of Defense:

 Science has been important for technological development, of course.
 Scientists have discovered and probed phenomena that turned out to have enormously broad technological applications.
 But the miracles of modernity in the above list came not from “the free play of free intellects,” but from the leashing of scientific creativity to the technological needs of the U.S. Department of Defense (DOD).

 But this account creates a false dichotomy that’s not in the writings of Bush that I’ve read.
 Bush distinguishes science from its practical application.
 For Bush, these are different things; for Sarewitz, apparently not.
-Free intellect of free men pushes the frontiers of science.
-Practical application of what’s found on those frontiers is another matter.
+The free play of free intellect of free men pushes the frontiers of science.
+Practical application of what has been found on those frontiers is another matter.
 Perhaps the seductive NSF-produced conflation called “STEM” is part of the problem, proposing that science is necessarily linked to technology, and other areas of endeavor, such as art, say, are not.
 Talk about political maneuvering.

 Bush had direct experience in what it means to engage the military establishment.
 He wrote a book about it–Modern Arms and Free Men.
 There he makes a case for how he engaged the military.
 Yes, the military had its problems and it tasked scientists with trying to solve its problems.
 Bush’s point was that once an establishment defines the problems, it has already greatly diminished what is possible, what it will consider, and what science can do, what will be discovered.
 Bush’s point was that when we saw the objectives–winning a war, saving wounded soldiers–science combined with industrial knowledge and people able to make things (“gadgeteers”) could come up with things that the military establishment could not conceive of, let alone make a priority, and specify, budget, and hire for.